 - The location where items of the Content Type are stored (and thus whether they inherit Permissions from the Content Type itself, or a dotCMS Site or folder).

-- What Workflow Scheme applies to items of the Content Type.
+- What Workflow Schemes can be applied to items of the Content Type.

 - Whether or not items of the Content Type are accessible via a URL Map.